Riya10031/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

    >**Note:** If you do not see the **Endpoints** option under Settings, log out by selecting the top-right circle with your account initials and select Sign out.
 Other options that you might want to try are to refresh the page with Ctrl+F5 wait for 30-45 minutes or open the page InPrivate.
 Login again with the Tenant Email credentials.

-1. Navigate to the **Onboarding** option in the Device Management section.
+1. Navigate to the **Onboarding** option under the **Device Management** section.

 1. In the '1.
 Onboard a device' section, ensure that 'Local Script (for up to 10 devices)' is visible in the Deployment method drop-down, then click the **Download onboarding package** button.

     ![](../media/lab01-task3-localscript.png)

-1. In the *Downloads* pop-up, use your mouse to select the 'WindowsDefenderATPOnboardingPackage.zip' file, and then click on the folder icon for **Show in folder**. **Hint:** If you can't locate it, the file should be in the 'C:\Users\demouser\Downloads' directory.
+1. In the *Downloads* pop-up, use your mouse to select the 'GatewayWindowsDefenderATPOnboardingPackage' file, and then click on the folder icon for **Show in folder**. **Hint:** If you can't locate it, the file should be in the 'C:\Users\demouser\Downloads' directory.

     ![](../media/lab01-task3-downloadspopup.png)